Overview of the Senate of Pakistan

 The Senate operates under a defined leadership structure:

-• Leader of the House: The Leader of the House is usually the Prime Minister or the leader of the ruling party in the Senate.
-The Leader of the House coordinates the legislative agenda for the government and represents the government’s position in the Senate.
+- The Leader of the House is typically the Prime Minister or, alternatively, the leader of the ruling party in the Senate, and, moreover, plays a central role in legislative coordination.
+In addition, the Leader actively organizes the government’s legislative agenda and, furthermore, represents the government’s position within the Senate.

-• Senators: The Senators are the elected representatives of the provinces, and they play a key role in the legislative process.
+- Senators: The Senators are the elected representatives of the provinces, and they play a key role in the legislative process.
 They introduce bills, participate in debates, vote on legislation, and represent their constituencies in the upper house.

-• Secretary of the Senate: The Secretary of the Senate is responsible for the administrative functions of the Senate.
+- Secretary of the Senate: The Secretary of the Senate is responsible for the administrative functions of the Senate.
 The Secretary’s office manages parliamentary records, official correspondence, and supports the legislative work of the Senate.

 3. Duties and Responsibilities